 In China, I have taught all age groups from kindergarten through to postgraduates and even adults at a language centre.
 I've taught a huge range of courses covering reading, writing and speaking as well as exam preparation classes for the CET, SAT, TOEFL and IELTS.
 I have also taught subjects like English-speaking Countries and Western Management.
 As a result, I have gained numerous skills including teaching using a wide range of different methods, assessing students, classroom management, report-writing, running one-to-one student surgeries and English Corner meetings as well as judging elocution contests and writing student reports.

-This collection of photographs offers a window into my journey as an English teacher in China, spanning over a decade of classrooms, students, and cultural encounters.
+This collection of photographs offers a window into my journey as an English teacher in China, spanning over a decade of classrooms, students and cultural encounters.
 Each image reflects not only the diversity of learners I have taught but also the evolving methods and experiences that shaped my teaching practice.

 From the energy of kindergarten classes to the thoughtful discussions of postgraduate seminars, these images capture the wide spectrum of English education in China.
 They highlight the diversity of learners, from young children taking their first steps in English to adults mastering business English.
 They show moments of classroom innovation, where creative lesson activities and interactive teaching methods brought language to life.
 They also reveal the richness of cross-cultural exchange when teaching English becomes a two-way sharing of ideas and perspectives.
-Above all, they shine a light on the human side of education, snapshots of curiosity, laughter, achievement, and connection that define the classroom experience.
+Above all, they shine a light on the human side of education, snapshots of curiosity, laughter, achievement and connection that define the classroom experience.

 Together, these photographs form more than just a visual record.
-They represent a narrative of teaching, learning, and cultural exchange, illustrating how education can bridge gaps, create opportunities, and inspire growth.
+They represent a narrative of teaching, learning and cultural exchange, illustrating how education can bridge gaps, create opportunities, and inspire growth.

 This portfolio demonstrates my ability to combine visual storytelling with educational insight, a skill that directly translates into content creation, academic writing, and publishing.